Last Updated on

 The best blade tension for a re-saw cut is a little more than is needed to eliminate blade wobble.
 You should release the blade tension until it starts to wobble or flutter from side to side when you run the machine.

 When re-sawing, you will have to deal with the occasional blade drift, so you should slightly adjust your fence to take it into account.
 If there isn’t enough play in the fence that will adequately compensate for the blade drift, you will need to install a shop made fence.
+This fence will help prevent any further blade drifts.

 You can use paper shims between the fences at the front and at the back to dial in the perfect angle.
 And, before making any cut, you should ensure to plane the side of the timber that will go against the fence, and you should also plane the side that will go against the table square to it.